davidjgoss/cucumber-puppeteer-typescript-starter/README.md

 support/CustomWorld.ts
 ```

 This is your custom [World](https://github.com/cucumber/cucumber-js/blob/master/docs/support_files/world.md) class.
 Not much of substance should happen directly in here; it's really an intermediary between the step functions and the instrumentation.
-It contains the stuff Cucumber initialises it with, plus each actor (see below).
+It contains the stuff Cucumber initialises it with, plus each delegate (see below).

 Remember, you get a fresh instance of your World per scenario attempt run by Cucumber.

-### Actors
+### Delegates

 Find them here:

 ```
-support/actors/*.ts
+support/delegates/*.ts
 ```

-An "actor" is something that knows how to instrument an interface with your software.
-You might also call it a "delegate".
-In this starter, we just have one actor: `BrowserActor`, which knows how to instrument the UI via puppeteer.
+A "delegate" is something that knows how to instrument an interface with your software.
+In this starter, we just have one delegate: `BrowserDelegate`, which knows how to instrument the UI via puppeteer.
 It has a getter for each page object (see below).

-As your project grows, you might want to add more actors to do different stuff, such as:
+As your project grows, you might want to add more delegates to do different stuff, such as:

-- `ApiActor` - to call APIs
+- `ApiDelegate` - to call APIs
-- `DomainActor` - to query a database
+- `DomainDelegate` - to query a database

 ### Pages